resonatecoop/api/test/README.md

 yarn docker:compose:test:down
 ```

 Once the test Docker container is seeded and up, you can run tests.
 Please note that the tests are designed to run in `watch` mode.
-You can change this in the `.mocharc.js` file, but please be careful so that you don't break anything.
+You can change this in the `.mocharc.js` file.

 Open a new terminal window.
 It is often helpful to open it next to the terminal window which displays the output of the Docker test container.